ministryofjustice/manchester_traffic_offences_pleas/cucumber/features/README.md

 For integration and UI testing, we use [Cucumber](http://cukes.info/), [Capybara](https://github.com/jnicklas/capybara)

 To run the standard Cucumber test suite, use:
-$ cucumber features #to run all
+$ cucumber features

-$ cucumber features/landing_page.feature #to run all scenarios in a particular feature file
+To run the all scenarios in a particular feature file:
+$ cucumber features/landing_page.feature

+To run a particular scenario:
-$ cucumber features/landing_page.feature:10 #to run a particular scenario
+$ cucumber features/landing_page.feature:10

+To run in a browser:
+$ DRIVER=chrome cucumber
+$ DRIVER=firefox cucumber

 ###Screenshots and html